 He is the editor of Complementary and Alternative Medicine and Psychiatry, published by American Psychiatric Publishing (2000), one of the editors of Psychosocial Treatment for Medical Conditions (2003), an editor of Psychological Effect of Catastrophic Disasters: Group Approaches to Treatment (2006), one of the authors of How to Use Herbs, Neutraceuticals and Yoga in Mental Health Care (2009) and an editor of The Neuropsychiatry of Headache (2013).
-He is the editor of the first self-exam guide on the DSM published by American Psychiatric Publishing (2013).
+He is the editor of the first self-exam guide on the DSM published by American Psychiatric Publishing (2013) and edited several other self-exam guides published by APP.
 Dr. Muskin has received many academic awards, including Outstanding Teacher of the Year at the New York State Psychiatric Institute (NYSPI) on three separate occasions, the Association for Academic Psychiatry Lifetime Achievement Award, the Society for Liaison Psychiatry Award for outstanding contributions to the field of Consultation-Liaison Psychiatry and the Irma Bland Award for Residency Teaching (APA).

 He served as a consultant to the Red Cross First Step program for widows, has been a consultant to the Vivian Beaumont Theater, and was a volunteer facilitator in the NYPD Stress Management Program.
 He is Past-President of the Association for Academic Psychiatry and the Society for Liaison Psychiatry.

 Dr. Muskin was the Program Chair for the 1999 meeting of the Academy of Psychosomatic Medicine.
-He was been a member of the Scientific Program Committee of the American Psychiatric Association from 1990 to 2006, serving as chair for the 2001 and 2002 meetings, and will chair the committee for the 2014 and 2015meetings.
+He was a member of the Scientific Program Committee of the American Psychiatric Association from 1990 to 2006, serving as chair for the 2001 and 2002 meetings, and chaired the committee for the 2014 and 2015meetings.
 He was the first chair of the APA Council on Psychosomatic Medicine.
-Currently Dr. Muskin serves as the chair of the board of directors of the Foundation of the Academy of Psychosomatic Medicine.
+Currently Dr. Muskin serves on the board of directors of the Foundation of the Academy of Psychosomatic Medicine.

 Please click here to listen to the BlogTalk Radio Show: